 Seven hundred years later, the Temple Church still resounds to music being made to the glory of God.
 The Temple Church Choir and the fine Harrison & Harrison organ can also be heard in concert, along with two professional ensembles based at the church: The Temple Singers and The Temple Players.

-We are delighted to announce that the Temple Church Choir is now represented by Hazard Chase.
+The Temple Church Choir is represented by Hazard Chase.